 What zone is my property in?

 The town has a zoning map where you can zoom in on an area of interest.
 Major zone categories include Residential (R), Rural Residential (RR), and the Form Based Code Village Districts.

 What are the Form Based Code Village Districts?

 A form-based code (FBC) is a way to regulate development that controls building form first and building use second, with the purpose of achieving a particular type of “place” or built environment based on a community vision.
-Standish contains three FBC village districts: Standish Corner District, Sebago Lake Village District and Steep Falls Village District.
+Standish contains two FBC village districts: Standish Corner District and the Sebago Lake Village District.
 The Standish Corner District and Sebegao Lake Village are regulated by street types.
 General standards, dimensional requirements and uses can be found here: https://ecode360.com/6382121#29444870.
 Please contact Town Planner, Zach Mosher, at 642 4536 or firstname.lastname@example.org for more information.